llohse/libnpy/README.md

 Optional: If you use meson, you can use the provided `meson.build` file to declare the dependency on libnpy.

+The API has changed in the last release.
+The old C-style API is still available, but might get removed in a future release.

 Reading data:
 ```c++
 #include "npy.hpp"